 It is free of charge to enter the Ayutthaya Historical Park.

-Some of the major temple sights within Ayutthaya each charge a 50 Baht entrance fee while others are free to enter without charge, although a donation is always welcome.
+Some of the major temples in Ayutthaya each charge a 50 Baht entrance fee while others are free to enter without charge, although a donation is always welcome.

 Is there a dress code in Ayutthaya